syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following Screenshot displays a **Spline Area Chart**.
+The following screenshot displays **spline area chart**:

 ![](Chart-Types_images/Chart-Types_img12.png)

-## Stacking Area Chart
+## Stacking area chart

-**Stacking Area** chart is similar to regular area chart except the “Y-values”.
-These “Y-values” stack on top of each other in the specified series order.
-This helps to visualize the relationship of parts to whole across categories.
+The **stacking area** chart is similar to the regular area chart except for the Y-values.
+These Y-values stack on top of each other in the specified series order.
+This helps to visualize the relationship of parts to the whole chart across various categories.

 {% highlight html %}